 Similar to other industrial equipment, ICPs can be evaluated as open type or enclosed.
 Open-type equipment is ultimately installed in an enclosure before being put into service.
 Enclosed ICPs can be rated for indoor use or any type rating, such as 3R, 4, or 12.
 In addition, these can be certified for use in classified areas, e.g., hazardous locations.

 As a global leader in certifying ICPs, the Panel Shop Program offers unique flexibility for panel manufacturers, where they may label either mass-produced or custom-built ICPs without needing UL's examination of each design.
 The program covers certification for U.S. and Canadian markets.
 Also unique to this program is the required training for panel shops that want to participate in this program.

 Industrial Control Panel Shop Program

 Our Industrial Control Panel Shop Program (ICP Program) allows control panel manufacturers who custom-build or mass-produce ICPs to apply the UL Marks for the U.S. and Canada at their factories.
 Our ICP program makes it convenient to receive a UL certification while allowing maximum flexibility in panel design.
 When regulators, specifiers and end-product certifiers see the familiar UL Mark, they can be confident that the panel has met the certification requirements.
-View pricing or request a quote.
+Request an instant quote.